 Since there is no general standard in the evaluation of SCA tools, the task of choosing the right one for your business can seem quite overwhelming.
 They can offer a variety of capabilities and forms making it a perfect solution for holistic decision-making.
 However, there is no single best tool to implement; it all comes down to making a weighted choice regarding your specific priorities.

-As a key leap towards common standards for evaluating SCA tools, Ibrahim Haddad of the Linux Foundation published a paper on the topic.
+As a key leap towards common standards, Ibrahim Haddad of the Linux Foundation published a paper on the topic.
 A natural solution that came to him was to develop a framework of standardized metrics to simplify that process.
 The metrics are not set in stone and are continuously evolving and offering new performance enhancements.

 “As a consumer of these tools, I always felt the pain of going through these different demos and trying to distil information that will help guide my decision on what tool to use and for what purpose. “– Ibrahim Haddad